 Another way to increase your brand awareness is by partnering with brands or charities who are willing to amplify your presence on social media.

 Measure the success of these partnerships by paying attention to how your engagement and follower count on your chosen social network(s) fluctuate during the partnership period.

 Now you need to get people from knowing about you to walking through the door.
 Run a limited-time offer, like urban delivery service Postmates often does.

 Also consider running an attractive in-store event (again, from the data you sourced from your fans in the first step) that makes use of hashtags you can track later to determine social success and how it translates to feet in the door.

 Another good strategy is involving fans in your decision-making process and asking them for input, which automatically switches their engagement button on and makes them more likely to keep your brand top-of-mind.
 All of these tactics create a sense of urgency and an additional incentive for people who were interested in entering your store anyway.

 Make sure your customer’s social experience doesn’t end when she walks in your storefront.
 The goal shouldn’t be just to get her there — it should be to create such a positive and interactive in-store experience that she comes back again and again.

-It also turns them into advocates for your brand.
-I’d also like to point out the commendable use of cross-channel posting here.
 In this post, Molly Moon’s uses Twitter as a vehicle to remind people they’re on Instagram.
-It’s a solid strategy, especially because it’s so hard to build brand awareness on Instagram thanks to the highly personalized feeds.
+It’s a solid tactic, especially because it can be challenging to build brand awareness on Instagram thanks to highly personalized feeds.